-IF3058 - Reflecting on Self and Society (2017/18)
+IF3058 - Reflecting on Self and Society (2023/24)

-|Module approved to run in 2017/18|
+|Module approved to run in 2023/24

 |Reflecting on Self and Society

 |Credit rating for module

 |Total study hours

-This module introduces students to academic study in the Social Sciences and Humanities, aiming to:
+- introduce students to academic study in the Social Sciences and Humanities at H.E level

-- Introduce and develop academic literacy through engagement with and production of a range of short Social Science and Humanities texts (written and spoken)
+- introduce and develop academic literacy, critical thinking and analytical skills through engagement with and production of a range of short Social Science and Humanities themed texts

-- Introduce reflective practice and enable students to become effective, self-aware learners
+- introduce reflective practice and support students to become effective, self-aware learners

-- Introduce and develop digital literacy skills
+- introduce and develop digital literacy skills

-- Develop organisational, planning and time management skills
+- develop organisational, planning and time management skills

-- Guide students to constructively use feedback to improve academic work
+- guide students to constructively use feedback to improve academic work

 Continuous formative feedback and reflection on learning will be a key aspect of the syllabus.
 This will be structured around guided development of students’ own reflective portfolio, through which the module will be assessed.

-Students will also engage in ongoing self-directed study to enable them to complete required assessment components (90 hrs).
+Students will also engage in ongoing self-directed study to enable them to complete required assessment components (105 hrs).

 On successful completion of this module students will be able to: